Hans, King of Denmark: Death and legacy

 Altarpiece by Claus Berg, now in St. Canute's Cathedral.

-In 1513, King John died at Aalborghus Castle a short time after being thrown from his horse.
-King John was buried in the church of the Franciscan friary in Odense.
+In 1513, King Hans died at Aalborghus Castle a short time after being thrown from his horse.
+He was buried in the church of the Franciscan friary in Odense.
 Queen Christina, who lived the latter part of her life in a nunnery in Odense, commissioned the famous German sculptor Claus Berg to create a magnificent burial chapel, where both she and her husband were laid to rest after her death in 1521.
 The late Gothic altarpiece carved by Berg between 1515 and 1525 is one of Denmark's national treasures.
 Each of the three sections is intricately carved and gilded.
 It survived the iconoclastic fervour of the Protestant Reformation perhaps because of its connection with the royal burials.
-The son of King John and Queen Christina, King Christian II, with his wife Isabella of Austria, was also interred in the royal family chapel.
+The son of King Hans and Queen Christina, King Christian II, with his wife Isabella of Austria, was also interred in the royal family chapel.
 In 1807, the former Franciscan church was demolished, and Berg's altarpiece and six royal bodies were transferred to St. Canute's Cathedral, also in Odense.

 The 32-year-old heir, Christian II of Denmark assumed the throne but was deposed in 1523.
-John's bloodline eventually returned to the Danish and Norwegian thrones in the person of Christian IV of Denmark, the great-great-grandson of his daughter, Electress Elisabeth.
+Hans's bloodline eventually returned to the Danish and Norwegian thrones in the person of Christian IV of Denmark, the great-great-grandson of his daughter, Electress Elisabeth.

-In his own age, and partly to posterity, John has often appeared a "commoner's king", a jolly and plain man with a folksy manner.
+In his own age, and partly to posterity, Hans has often appeared a "commoner's king", a jolly and plain man with a folksy manner.
 Behind the surface, however, he seems to have been a hard realist and a zealous political calculator.
 In many ways he is a Scandinavian parallel of Louis XI of France and Henry VII of England.

 Full title

-John's full title as King of Denmark, Sweden, and Norway was:
+Hans's full title as King of Denmark, Sweden, and Norway was: